Subscriptions Recipe

 Implementing the logic depends on your use case, but you'll mainly implement the following:

-1. Create an API route in place of the Complete Cart Store API Route that creates a subscription for the order.
+1. Create a workflow that completes a cart and creates a subscription for the order.

-3. Create a scheduled job that checks daily for subscriptions that are expired.
+4. Create another scheduled job that checks daily for subscriptions that are expired.

 Create an API Route